Hiroreco/enreco-archive/recap-data/chapter1/day4/nodes/liz-c1d4.md

 The situation spiraled when Gonathon, seeking answers about Mococo, challenged Elizabeth to a duel.
 Determined not to repeat her past humiliation at the hands of the Hot Pink One, Elizabeth gave the duel her all.
 She emerged victorious, earning the respect of onlookers.

 However, her triumph was short-lived.
-As part of Gonathon’s terms for the duel, he forced Nerissa to utter a heart-wrenching phrase: "I hate you".
+As part of Gonathon’s terms for the duel, he forced Nerissa to utter a heart-wrenching phrase: "I hate you."

 Elizabeth, the scarlet knight, was left heartbroken.
 The sweetness of her victory dissolved into bitterness (see [Elizabeth-Nerissa: Heartbroken](#edge:liz-nerissa)).